 A number of recent studies tackle this subject.
 One report from the University of Washington analyzed divorce filings from 2001 through 2015.
 The findings reveal that the number of divorces does annually rise sharply beginning in January.
 Examining the data shows a consistent pattern across that 14-year stretch.

 Similar to much of the anecdotal evidence supporting Divorce Month, the researchers—a sociology professor and doctoral candidate—cite “culturally sacred” times for this trend.
 They state that people usually view holidays as a time when it’s “inappropriate, even taboo” to file for divorce.
 Again, no one wants to be the jerk who ruins Christmas.

 While January gets all the glory as Divorce Month, that’s not the whole picture.
 As shown in the UW study, and others, though the rise begins in January, it doesn’t spike annually until March.

-The reason for this is relatively simple: divorce is a process, it takes time.
+The reason for this is relatively simple: divorce is a process, one that takes time.
 A great deal goes into ending a marriage.
 People explore their options, look to hire divorce lawyers, save money, plan for the kids, establish a support network, and generally create a strategy.

 It’s possible to handle straightforward cases quickly.
 These are usually shorter marriages without children or much shared property.
-But when it comes to longer marriages with kids and commingled assets, things grow more complicated.
+When it comes to longer marriages with kids and commingled assets, things grow more complicated.

 January to March isn’t the only time divorce peaks throughout the year.
 The numbers reach a similar crest in August after rising through the preceding months.